NicholasPCole/byo-lisp/README.md

 * **What do you need to move forward?** I would like to pick up my pace a bit to be closer to my original goal to average three chapters per week.
-After completing those chapters, I will evaluate whether the likelihood of finishing an additional chapter or two before next week's progress report.
+After completing those chapters, I will evaluate the feasibility of doing an additional chapter or two before next week's progress report.